 Spiral Resonator Design

-The spiral resonator (SR) employed in this study constitutes the core radiating element of the proposed antenna configuration.
-The SR geometry was deliberately selected due to its ability to realize a compact resonant structure while simultaneously offering frequency selectivity and inherent miniaturization properties.
+The spiral resonator (SR) used in this study constitutes the core radiating element of the proposed antenna configuration.
+The SR geometry was deliberately selected because of its ability to realize a compact resonant structure while simultaneously offering frequency selectivity and inherent miniaturization properties.
 Unlike conventional rectangular or circular microstrip patches, which typically require dimensions on the order of half a wavelength to achieve resonance, the spiral resonator achieves comparable or even superior resonance performance within a much smaller physical footprint.
-This size reduction arises from the elongated current path created by the spiral turns, which effectively increases the electrical length of the conductor without increasing its physical dimensions.
+This size reduction arises from the elongated current path created by spiral turns, which effectively increases the electrical length of the conductor without increasing its physical dimensions.

 The performance of a spiral resonator antenna is governed by several critical geometric parameters, including the number of turns (N), strip width (W), spacing between turns (S), inner radius (Ri), and outer radius (Ro).
-Each of these parameters contributes uniquely to the electromagnetic behavior of the resonator, influencing its resonant frequency, impedance characteristics, radiation efficiency, and bandwidth.
+Each of these parameters uniquely contributes to the electromagnetic behavior of the resonator, influencing its resonant frequency, impedance characteristics, radiation efficiency, and bandwidth.
 In the design presented here, careful optimization of these parameters was undertaken to achieve the target resonance frequency while ensuring compactness and manufacturability.

 Number of Turns (N)

 The number of turns is one of the most significant factors in defining the electrical length of the spiral.
 As N increases, the overall current path is lengthened, resulting in a lower resonant frequency for a fixed outer dimension.
-This property makes the spiral geometry particularly attractive for miniaturization, as a relatively small footprint can resonate at frequencies that would otherwise require much larger conventional patch dimensions.
+This property makes spiral geometry particularly attractive for miniaturization, as a relatively small footprint can resonate at frequencies that would otherwise require much larger conventional patch dimensions.
 However, increasing the number of turns also introduces additional conductor loss and inter-turn coupling, both of which can degrade radiation efficiency and narrow the bandwidth.
 Therefore, an optimal balance must be struck: sufficient turns to achieve compactness but not so many that performance is compromised.
 In this study, the chosen value of N was guided by full-wave electromagnetic simulations, which demonstrated that beyond a certain threshold, additional turns provided diminishing returns in size reduction while significantly increasing ohmic losses.

 Strip Width (W)

-The strip width of the spiral conductors plays a dual role in determining both the conductor loss and the characteristic impedance of the resonator.
-Wider strips reduce the series resistance of the conductor, thereby lowering conductor losses and improving efficiency.
-On the other hand, narrower strips enhance inductive effects and increase the effective electrical length, which can be beneficial for compactness.
+The strip width of the spiral conductors plays a dual role in determining both the loss of the conductor and the characteristic impedance of the resonator.
+Wider strips reduce the series resistance of the conductor, thereby reducing conductor losses and improving efficiency.
+However, narrower strips enhance inductive effects and increase effective electrical length, which can be beneficial to compactness.
 However, excessively narrow strips raise fabrication challenges and introduce higher ohmic losses, especially when fabricated on standard FR4 substrates with relatively rough copper surfaces.
 For this reason, a strip width of 3 mm was selected, representing a practical compromise between minimizing conductor loss and achieving the desired resonant behavior.
 This dimension is also compatible with standard PCB manufacturing tolerances, ensuring reproducibility in fabrication.

 Inter-Turn Spacing (S)

 The spacing between adjacent turns strongly influences the coupling capacitance within the spiral.
 A smaller spacing results in stronger capacitive coupling, effectively lowering the resonant frequency and enabling greater miniaturization.
-However, too small a spacing increases the risk of unwanted parasitic coupling, which can introduce spurious modes, distort the radiation pattern, and degrade efficiency.
+However, too small of a spacing increases the risk of unwanted parasitic coupling, which can introduce spurious modes, distort the radiation pattern, and degrade efficiency.
 From a fabrication perspective, maintaining consistent narrow spacing across the entire spiral also presents challenges.
-In this work, the spacing was chosen based on a systematic parametric sweep, which revealed that moderate spacing values strike the best balance between enhanced capacitance and manageable fabrication.
+In this work, the spacing was chosen on the basis of a systematic parametric sweep, which revealed that moderate spacing values strike the best balance between enhanced capacitance and manageable fabrication.
 The final value ensured adequate coupling without introducing excessive parasitic resonances.

 Inner and Outer Radii (Ri and Ro)